goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.1 Use multi-stage builds for leaner and more secure Docker images

 **TL;DR:** Use multi-stage build to copy only necessary production artifacts.
 A lot of build-time dependencies and files are not needed for running your application.
 With multi-stage builds these resources can be used during build while the runtime environment contains only what's necessary.
 Multi-stage builds are an easy way to get rid of overweight and security threats.
-Since Docker is often used in continous integration environments it is recommended to use the `npm ci` command (instead of `npm install`).
+Since Docker is often used in continuous integration environments it is recommended to use the `npm ci` command (instead of `npm install`).
 It is faster, stricter and reduces inconsistencies by using only the versions specified in the package-lock.json file.
 See [here](https://docs.npmjs.com/cli/ci.html#description) for more info.

 **Otherwise:** Larger images will take longer to build and ship, build-only tools might contain vulnerabilities and secrets only meant for the build phase might be leaked.